Because resizing a vector is expensive, the std::vector

 But we can also use SFINAE and method overloading.

-SFINAE allows us to define several versions of a method with exactly the same arguments, as long as only one of them is valid at compile time.
-So in the example below we define two versions of the method SimpleCopy(Vector<T>& src, Vector<T>& dst)
+SFINAE allows us to define several versions of a method with exactly the same arguments, as long as only one is valid at compile time.
+So in the example below, we define two versions of the method SimpleCopy(Vector<T>& src, Vector<T>& dst)

 but then use std::enable_if